 Out Favorite Restaurants on Langkawi

 We had a lot of meals on Langkawi, but here are the ones that stuck out as amazing!

 - Tide Restaurant at The Westin: The theme of this restaurant changes frequently.
 When we were there, the restaurant was called Bhar and specialized in Middle Eastern cuisine.
 Yes, it was amazing.

 - Tepian Laut and Jala at The Andaman: Tepian Laut is more Malay-inspired food, while at Jala, you can pick from a fresh open seafood market.
 Both were among our best meals in Langkawi.

 - Wan Thai in Kuah Town: Hands down the best Thai food we’ve had in a very long time.

 - Red Tomato: The best place to grab a pizza on Langkawi!

 - Unkaizan Japanese Restaurant: Would you believe we ate here three separate times?
-Unkaizan specializes in Japanese cuisine and is where we got our sushi fix on a few times.
-It’s even one a few national awards for some of the best food in Malaysia for like a decade straight.
+Unkaizan specializes in Japanese cuisine and is where we got our sushi fix a few times.
+It’s even one of a few national awards for some of Malaysia’s best food for a decade straight.
 The staff here are the friendliest!

 Plan For Your Trip

 - Protect Your Trip: We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.